-- 1. Student may receive a verbal warning from staff member who witnesses the infraction. - 2.
-Staff member who witnesses the infraction will determine if an infraction referral is warranted. - 3.
-If the infraction warrants a referral, the student will report to the Secondary Administration office to receive the referral form. - 4.
+- 1. Student may receive a verbal warning from a staff member who witnesses the infraction. - 2.
+Staff members who witness the infraction will determine if an infraction referral is warranted. - 3.
+If the infraction warrants a referral, the student will report to the Secondary Administration office to receive a referral form. - 4.
 The staff member who witnessed the infraction will make the referral to a secondary administrator.